Appeal for a new Wildlife Treatment Centre

 Please support our appeal and become part of Secret World Wildlife Rescue’s future.

 We provide an essential service to Britain’s wildlife and have been working all through the pandemic.
 Your generosity can help secure our future.
-We have already raised around £450,000 which will enable us to start building phase 1 of the new wildlife centre this autumn.
+We have already raised the money needed to start building phase 1 of the new wildlife centre this autumn.
 We now need to raise at least £400,000 more to fund phase 2.
 Any additional funds raised through this appeal will be used to replace our ageing rehabilitation block in the next phase of SWWR’s redevelopment.

 There will be a mural of animals in the new building which will contain the names of everyone who has donated towards our Wildlife Treatment Centre.